Suzy the Shepherdess

 A guard llama keeps a look-out, alerting the sheep when he senses danger.
 About the size of a small horse, the coyotes think the llama is the biggest sheep they’ve ever seen!
 My predator-friendly method leaves the coyotes unharmed and free to roam the rest of the property, but they know to stay away from the sheep.

 Moses, my first llama, was on guard from October 2003 until he died in the line of duty in January 2006.
 Moses was one of the sheep, constantly with the herd.
 When he sensed danger he would round up the sheep and drive them into the barn, like a cowboy!
 Next Simon was on guard, serving for nearly ten years from October 2006 until March 2016.
 Simon had a different guarding style, keeping his distance from the sheep but always vigilantly watching.
 The exception was at lambing time, when Simon would let the lambs climb all over him like a jungle gym.
-He was excellent, and had so much street cred that for a few years after Simon died the coyotes still left our farm alone!
+He was excellent, and had so much street cred that for a few years after Simon died the coyotes still left my farm alone!

 Simon the Llama Simon says Hello!